 The experiences users have with your digital touchpoints create a lasting impression.
 In an increasingly online world, these digital experiences are often the most important interaction users have with your brand.

 Organizations are constantly being measured against the best available digital experiences — coming from Google, Amazon, Facebook, and other industry leaders.
-These heightened expectations are applied across every industry, whether in government, banking, insurance, e-commerce, travel, and so on.
-Even if an app has minimal competition, users expect digital experiences to be seamless and responsive.
-But what is digital experience exactly, and what can you do to make sure you’re delivering the best experiences possible?
+These heightened expectations are applied across every industry, whether in government, banking, insurance, e-commerce, travel, etc. Even if an app has minimal competition, users expect digital experiences to be seamless and responsive.
+But what is digital experience exactly, and what can you do to ensure you’re delivering the best experiences possible?

 What is digital experience?

-A digital experience (DX) is a user’s interaction with a digital touchpoint — whether it’s purchasing an item online, receiving updates from a mobile app, or power-using a business platform.
-A digital touchpoint may be a mobile application, a website, a smart TV, ATM, airport check-in kiosk, point-of-sale terminal, and so on.
+A digital experience (DX) is a user’s interaction with a digital touchpoint — whether purchasing an item online, receiving updates from a mobile app, or power-using a business platform.
+A digital touchpoint may be a mobile application, a website, a smart TV, ATM, airport check-in kiosk, point-of-sale terminal, etc.

 Some of the factors that affect user experience include: